Zhuge Zhan: Futile effort to defend Shu

 In early 263, Jiang Wei requested reinforcements from Chengdu after he heard that the Wei government had put the general Zhong Hui in charge of military affairs along the Wei–Shu border.
-However, Liu Shan believed in Huang Hao's witchcraft, according to which destiny dictated Wei that would not attack.
+However, Liu Shan believed in Huang Hao's witchcraft, according to which destiny dictated that Wei would not attack.
 Liu Shan did not inform Zhuge Zhan of Jiang Wei's warnings.
 Nevertheless, Liu Shan did send reinforcements before the Wei invasion commenced.

 When the Wei forces started advancing towards Shu in September 263, the first half of Jiang Wei's plan worked – the Wei forces marched unopposed until they reached Han (漢; in present-day Mian County, Shaanxi) and Yue (樂; in present-day Chenggu County, Shaanxi) counties, which served as bait to wear out the enemy.
 However, Zhong Hui sent two smaller detachments to attack the two counties and led the main Wei army further into Shu territory.
 In the meantime, Jiang Wei lost to the Wei generals Wang Qi (王欣) and Yang Xin (楊欣) and had to retreat to the highly fortified mountain pass at Jiange (劍閣; in present-day Jiange County, Sichuan).
 Upon learning that Jiang Wei's plan had failed and sown the seeds of destruction, Zhuge Zhan hastily assembled an army in Chengdu and moved to Fu County to prepare for a final defence.